sharat87/sharats.me/content/posts/2017-08-23_migrate-from-pelican-to-hugo.md

     A writeup on my experience migrating this blog website from Pelican to Hugo.
 ---

+**Update:** I have now moved to using a self-made Python program that compiles my markdown article documents into the website you see.
+I'm keeping this article as a journal of my then experience.
+{: .note }

 I recently got around to resurrecting my blog up after around five years of death.
 As part of that, I chose to migrate my blog to Hugo, from the current Pelican builder.
 The first post after resurrection will be about the migration.